One person holds equipment to a wall painting while looking at a screen held up by another

-Based on a review of existing literature, visual examination, technical imaging (visual-induced luminescence, IR, UV-Vis), and scientific analysis (optical and polarized light microscopy, ESEM, XRD, XRF, FTIR, GC-MS and pyGC-MS), the team, in collaboration with scientists from the Getty and from external institutions, has identified, characterized, and described the materials and techniques used in the execution of the wall paintings from the tablinum as a basis for understanding the original technique and mechanisms of deterioration toward conservation planning.
+Based on a review of existing literature, visual examination, technical imaging (visual-induced luminescence, IR, UV-Vis), and scientific analysis (optical and polarized light microscopy, ESEM, XRD, XRF, FTIR, GC-MS and pyGC-MS), the team, in collaboration with scientists from the Getty and from external institutions, identified, characterized, and described the materials and techniques used in the execution of the wall paintings from the tablinum as a basis for understanding the original technique and mechanisms of deterioration toward conservation planning.

-Diagnostic investigations
+Diagnostic Investigations

 Diagnostic investigations have been integral to the scientific study since the beginning of the project.
 Scientific research has included flaking and powdering paint, biogrowth, previous intervention materials, and salts.

-The paintings in the tablinum are some of the most celebrated at the site but are suffering extensive deterioration, therefore, one of the primary studies has been to better understand the flaking and powdering paint of figurative scenes and decorative elements on the wall paintings, a typical condition at the site and in the greater Vesuvian archaeological region.
+The paintings in the tablinum are some of the most celebrated at the site but are suffering extensive deterioration.
+Therefore, one of the primary studies has been to better understand the flaking and powdering paint of figurative scenes and decorative elements on the wall paintings, a typical condition at the site and in the greater Vesuvian archaeological region.

 These wall paintings, uncovered in 1938, show severe deterioration, much of which has occurred since excavation.
 Working with a number of scientific laboratories, the team has undertaken a comprehensive diagnostic study of the flaking and powdering paint in the figurative scenes in the tablinum.
 Scientific analysis of samples from these wall paintings has allowed the partners to gain a fuller understanding of the original materials and techniques, and agents and mechanisms leading to their deterioration, to develop a methodological approach to their conservation.